OpenFish: Biomimetic Design of a Soft Robotic Fish for High Speed Locomotion: Hardware in context

-{ Despite these advantages, the study and development of oscillating propulsion systems for underwater locomotion is progressing slowly.
-A major challenge in studying oscillating propulsion is the large quantity of design parameters that influence the swimming performance of the system.
-Prior to studying a parameter of interest, a generally well-performing design needs to be developed.
-Developing a robust design with satisfactory performance typically requires extensive tuning of design parameters based on literature research, experiments, and many design iterations.
-Moreover, it is difficult to compare the results of studies performed on different fish designs, as there is a high number of other design and test parameters that greatly influence the swimming performance.
-For example, the size of a robotic fish will largely influence its swimming speed (even when comparing speed in bodylengths per second ($\mathrm{BL/s}$)), and a robotic fish that is tested with a fixed head in a laminar flow tank~\cite{Zhu2019} will yield very different results from a freely swimming robotic fish~\cite{Katzschmann2018}.
-There is a need for an open source robotic fish design that can serve as an inspiration and as a platform for future research and developments of robotic fish.
-In our previous work, we presented a soft robotic fish which was optimized for speed and efficiency~\cite{vandenBerg2020} (see Fig.~\ref{fig:fishlocomotion}).
-In the following section, we provide an overview of existing robotic fishes and rationalize the basis of our open-source design. }
+Despite their advantages and applications, the study and development of robotic fish for underwater locomotion is progressing slowly.
+We argue that one of the main reasons for this slow progress is the lack of a suitable open source design that can function as a shared platform for research and development.
+Building a robotic fish with satisfactory performance from scratch is a time-consuming process that typically requires extensive tuning of design parameters based on literature research and experiments over the course of many design iterations.
+Moreover, it is difficult to compare results that were obtained on the strongly deviating designs that have been previously developed.
+For example, the size of a robotic fish will greatly influence the evaluation of its swimming speed (even when comparing speed in body lengths per second ($\mathrm{BL/s}$)), and a robotic fish that is tested with a fixed head in a laminar flow tank~\cite{Zhu2019} is likely to generate more thrust than a freely swimming robotic fish with a swaying head~\cite{Katzschmann2018}.